sanjaybasu/factored-offline-rl/README.md

 If you use this code in your research, please cite:

-> Basu S, et al. Offline Reinforcement Learning for Care Management: Addressing Sparse Rewards, Temporal Dependencies, and Fairness in Medicaid Populations.
+> Basu S, et al. Offline Reinforcement Learning for Population Health Care Management: Addressing Sparse Rewards, Temporal Dependencies, and Fairness in Medicaid Populations.
 2025.

 ## License